80036nd/RestoreM8-2.0/README.md

 # iOS 14 Downgrades supported versions include:

-(iOS 14 version only 13 and under do not apply to this)
+(iOS 14 version only, 13 and under do not apply to this)

 Compatible with 14.0-14.5b2 on A10 and below.